 Too warm is not always too good, right?
 Hiking gloves come in many different materials and warmth levels.

-For example, fleece gloves will be a great base-layer glove for cool summer or autumn mornings.
+For example, fleece gloves will be a tremendous base-layer glove for cool summer or autumn mornings.
+Also, read our article for upper body base layers for cold.

 On the other hand, when it comes to winter hiking, then winter hiking gloves need to be made from -at least- water-resistant or -better- waterproof materials.